-SEPIC Boost-Buck
+SEPIC Buck-Boost

-The SGM2100s' internal switch step-up, main, and step-down converters can be cascaded to make a high-efficiency boost-buck converter, but it is sometimes desirable to build a second boost-buck converter with an AUX\ controller.
+The SGM2101s' internal switch boost, main, and buck converters can be cascaded to make a high-efficiency boost-buck converter, but it is sometimes desirable to build a second boost-buck converter with an AUX\controller.

-One type of step-up/step-down converter is the SEPIC, shown in Figure 13.
+One type of boost/buck converter is the SEPIC, shown in Figure 7.
 Inductors L1 and L2 can be separate inductors or can be wound on a single core and coupled like a transformer.
 Typically, a coupled inductor improves efficiency since some power is transferred through the coupling so less power passes through the coupling capacitor (C2).
 Likewise, C2 should have low ESR to improve efficiency.
 The ripple-current rating must be greater than the larger of the input and output currents.
 The MOSFET (Q1) drain-source voltage rating and the rectifier (D1) reverse-voltage rating must exceed the sum of the input and output voltages.
-Other types of step-up/step-down circuits are a flyback converter and a step-up converter followed by a linear regulator.
+Other types of boost/buck circuits are a flyback converter and a boost converter followed by a linear regulator.